Binita Kathayat: Early life and education

 She studied at Seto Bangla School in Kathmandu till ninth grade.
 She received her tenth grade School Leaving Certificate from a school in Jumla.
 Under an Indian government scholarship, she studied Political Science in her plus–two level from Dehradun in India.
 She then received a Diploma in Film Making from Zee Institute of Media Arts in Mumbai.

 Career in Media

 After completing her diploma, she returned to Nepal to work in the film industry.
-She worked an Assistant Director for the movies Loot 2 and Hostel Returns.
+She worked an assistant director for the movies Loot 2 and Hostel Returns.
 She also worked as a costume stylist for Chapali Height 2 and Chiso Manchhe.

 She also worked as a costume stylist for various television programmes.
 She produced the television programme Parkhal Bahirako Nepal for Galaxy 4K TV.

 Political career

-In 2022 Nepalese general election, her fellow colleague Rabi Lamichhane from Galaxy 4K TV formed a new political party, Rastriya Swatantra Party.
+In 2022 Nepalese general election, her colleague Rabi Lamichhane from Galaxy 4K TV formed a new political party, Rastriya Swatantra Party.
 RSP invited her to be a representative candidate for Khas Arya cluster from rural area.
 In the election RSP became the fourth largest party and she was elected to the 2nd Federal Parliament of Nepal.